mohiuddin-khan-shiam/BRAC-University-CGPA-Calculator/README.md

 ## How to Use 🛠️

-1. **Input your Current CGPA and Completed Courses or Credits:**
+1. **Input your Current CGPA and Completed Credits:**
-   - Enter either the number of completed courses or the total completed credits (not both).
+   - Enter your current CGPA (between 0 and 4) and the total number of completed credits.
-   - If completed courses are provided, credits are calculated as `credits = courses × 3`.

 2. **Select the Number of Courses for the Current Semester:**
    - Choose how many courses you are taking this semester.

 3. **Enter GPA and Credit for Each Course:**
    - Provide the GPA (between 0 and 4) and the credit value for each course in the current semester.
+The default credit value is 3, but you can adjust it if your course has a different credit.

 4. **Calculate Your CGPA:**
    - The calculator will compute and display your updated CGPA based on the provided inputs.